icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [Kubernetes](http://kubernetes.io/)
 Manage a cluster of Linux containers as a single system to accelerate Dev and simplify Ops.
 * [Mesosphere](https://mesosphere.com/)
-The Mesosphere Datacenter Operating System (https://github.com/Friz-zy/awesome-linux-containers/blob/master/DCOS) is a new kind of operating system that spans all of the machines in your datacenter or cloud.
+The Mesosphere Datacenter Operating System (DCOS) is a new kind of operating system that spans all of the machines in your datacenter or cloud.
 It provides a highly elastic, and highly scalable way of deploying applications, services and big data infrastructure on shared resources.
 * [OpenShift Origin](https://www.openshift.org/)
 OpenShift Origin is a distribution of [Kubernetes](http://kubernetes.io/) optimized for continuous application development and multi-tenant deployment.
 Origin adds developer and operations-centric tools on top of Kubernetes to enable rapid application development, easy deployment and scaling, and long-term lifecycle maintenance for small and large teams.
 * [Warden](https://github.com/cloudfoundry/warden)